Riley Greene Preview, Player Props: Tigers vs. Cubs

-After going 0-for-4 in his most recent game, Riley Greene and the Detroit Tigers take on the Chicago Cubs (who will start Drew Smyly) at 6:40 PM ET on Tuesday.
+On Wednesday, Riley Greene (.300 on-base percentage in past 10 games, 59 points below season-long percentage) and the Detroit Tigers face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cubs.
+He had a hitless performance in his last game (0-for-1) against the Cubs.

 Riley Greene Game Info & Props vs. the Cubs